vmware-archive/Workshop/Lab05/README.md

    ---

-1. Click on `Your Fortune` menu item.
+1. Click on `Your Fortune` in the menu.
 You should see the following.
-The `Your Fortune` action saves whatever fortune it obtains in the applications session.
+The `Your Fortune` action saves whatever fortune it obtains in the application's session.

     ---